spacemanspiff2007/sphinx-exec-code/doc/description.rst

 hide/hide_output:
-  Will hide the corresponding block name
+  Will hide the corresponding block name/name_output
-  Define implicit target name that can be referenced by using ref.
-For example: caption/caption_output
+  Define implicit target name that can be referenced by using ref caption/caption_output
   Will add a caption above the block linenos/linenos_output